 Recent reports have definitively shown that business identity theft is both a serious problem and a rising risk for corporations and LLCs.
-Law firms have a key role to play in combating this trend.
+Law firms and legal departments have a key role to play in combating this trend.

-Law firms should advise their clients to take the relevant affirmative actions in order to voluntarily and safely dissolve or withdraw their entity.
-Doing so will help ensure that these clients do not face the elevated risk of business identity theft—and end up paying the high financial price of non-compliance.
+Businesses should take the relevant affirmative actions in order to voluntarily and safely dissolve or withdraw their entity.
+Doing so will help ensure that these businesses (or clients) do not face the elevated risk of business identity theft—and end up paying the high financial price of non-compliance.

-Learn more about how CT can help with properly dissolving your client’s business including tasks such as filing dissolution, termination, and withdrawal documents and final annual reports, obtaining tax clearances, and canceling business licenses and assumed names.
-Contact a CT representative at (844) 611-0046.
+Learn more about how CT Corporation can help with properly dissolving your client’s business including tasks such as filing dissolution, termination, and withdrawal documents and final annual reports, obtaining tax clearances, and canceling business licenses and assumed names.